 In Bukchon Hanok Village, you can find yourself transported back to the Joseon Dynasty.
 It is home to traditional houses called Hanok.
 Despite being an actual residential area, it has become a popular tourist spot.
 You can experience and immerse yourself in Korean culture by visiting the cultural center, restaurants, and teahouse.

 Image Credit: Crystal Jo on Unsplash

 How can we leave out the fact that you can rent a hanbok and explore the village?
-We promise that you will get that perfect shot, not to forget the experience and memories as if you are living in the Joseon era.
-For a more picturesque shot, capture the city center of Seoul as the backdrop to get the contrast between traditional and modernity.
+We promise that you will get that perfect shot, and not forget the experience and memories as if you are living in the Joseon era.
+For a more picturesque shot, capture the city center of Seoul as the backdrop to get the contrast between traditional and modern.